puppetlabs/puppetlabs-apache/README.md

 The 'false' or 'stopped' values set the 'httpd' service resource's `ensure` parameter to 'false', which is useful when you want to let the service be managed by another application, such as Pacemaker.

-[//]: # (Is this last paragraph correct?
-Does false/stopped means Puppet doesn't monitor the service, or does it mean Puppet monitors the service and makes sure it's stopped?)

 ##### `service_name`

 Sets the name of the Apache service.
 Default: determined by your operating system.